MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Experiments

 \subsection{Experiment Setting}

 \textbf{Datasets.} In our experiments, we evaluate our approach on three 3D medical benchmarks: M3D \cite{m3d}, 3D-RAD \cite{3DRad}, and AMOS-MM \cite{Amos}.
 Both M3D and 3D-RAD are comprehensive 3D Medical Visual Question Answering (VQA) datasets that support both open-ended and closed-ended evaluations.
-Specifically, M3D queries detailed anatomical and pathological attributes, such as imaging planes, contrast phases, specific organs (e.g., liver, lung), and abnormalities.
+Specifically, M3D queries detailed anatomical and pathological attributes, such as imaging planes, contrast phases, specific organs, and abnormalities.
 3D-RAD focuses specifically on radiology CT scans and introduces complex reasoning challenges across six diverse VQA tasks, including anomaly detection, medical computation, and multi-stage temporal diagnosis.
 Additionally, we utilize the AMOS-MM benchmark, which comprises CT and MRI of abdominal organs, primarily to assess the model's performance in 3D medical report generation.

-\textbf{Implementation Details.} To demonstrate the model agnosticism of the MedPruner, we evaluate it across three main-stream VLMs which support 3D medical imaging input, including a general-purpose model, Qwen3-VL-8B \cite{Qwen2.5-VL}, alongside two medical domain-specific models, Hulu-Med-7B \cite{hulumed} and MedGemma-1.5-4B \cite{medgemma}.
+\textbf{Implementation Details.} We evaluate MedPruner across three VLMs which support 3D medical imaging input, including a general-purpose model, Qwen3-VL-8B \cite{Qwen2.5-VL}, and two medical domain-specific models, Hulu-Med-7B \cite{hulumed} and MedGemma-1.5-4B \cite{medgemma}.
 For the evaluation metrics, we utilize Accuracy for closed-set VQA tasks to rigorously measure classification performance.
-For open-set reasoning and 3D medical report generation, we employ standard Natural Language Generation metrics including BLEU \cite{BLEU} (BLEU-1, BLEU-4), ROUGE \cite{ROUGE} (ROUGE-1, ROUGE-L), and METEOR \cite{meteor}.
+For open-set reasoning and 3D medical report generation, we employ standard Natural Language Generation metrics including BLEU \cite{BLEU} (BLEU-1, BLEU-4), Rouge \cite{Rouge} (Rouge-1, Rouge-L), and METEOR \cite{meteor}.
 All experiments are conducted on 8 $\times$ NVIDIA H20 GPUs.
+Hyperparameters are set as $\gamma=0.05$ and $\tau=0.9$.